 Limitations

-- The input string must be a valid Base64-encoded string.
-Invalid characters or padding issues will result in decoding errors.
+- The input must be a valid Base64 string.
+Invalid characters or padding cause decoding errors.

 Decode URL function